-- 2 teaspoons Diamond Crystal kosher salt (use half for any other salt brand, plus more for topping)
+- 2 teaspoons Diamond Crystal kosher salt, use half for any other salt brand

 - Line a large bowl with a cheesecloth, a thin cotton dishcloth or a thin t-shirt.
 The thinner your cloth, the more liquid will be released from the potatoes and onions, meaning crispier latkes.

 - Grate the potatoes and onion using a box grater, food processor, or hand grater.
 You want to choose the large, coarse holes to grate from.
-I like to grate each potato and onion half, then add the gratings to the bowl.
-A hand grater will not get as many “stringy” ends that you might typically see in popular latke recipes — for those, you’ll likely need a food processor.
+Note: A hand grater will not get as many “stringy” ends that you might typically see in popular latke recipes — for those, you’ll likely need a food processor.
 Add the salt into the bowl.4 russet potatoes, 1 medium onion, 2 teaspoons Diamond Crystal kosher salt

 - Grab the ends of the cheesecloth together and squeeze as much liquid as possible out of the cheesecloth.
 The potatoes and onions release a lot of liquid, so don’t worry if this takes a few minutes.

-- Once the potatoes and onions are as dry as possible, pour the potato/onion mixture directly into the bowl and set aside the cheesecloth (you will use it again in a few minutes).
+- Once the potatoes and onions are as dry as possible, transfer the potato/onion mixture directly into the bowl and set aside the cheesecloth (you will use it again in a few minutes).

 - Add the baking soda, matzo meal, a generous amount of freshly ground black pepper, and 2 eggs to the bowl and mix until just combined.
 If you find that the batter is not holding together, you can add the final egg.1/4 teaspoon baking soda, 1/3 cup matzo meal, black pepper, 2 to 3 large eggs

-- To form a latke, scoop 1/4 cup of batter into your hands and loosely form into a patty (don’t pack it down or it will get dense), about 3” – 4” in diameter and 1/4” to 1/8” thick, depending on your desired thickness and width.
+- To form a latke, scoop 1/4 cup of batter into your hands and loosely form into a patty (don’t pack it down or it will get dense), about 3 – 4 inches in diameter and 1/4 to 1/8 inches thick, depending on your desired thickness and width.

-- Cook until golden brown on one side, about 2 minutes, then flip until the other side is golden brown.
-Typically, this takes me about 3-4 minutes total.
+- Cook until golden brown on one side, about 2 minutes, then flip with a metal spatula until the other side is golden brown.
+Typically, this takes about 3 to 4 minutes total.

 - While the next batch is cooking, you can keep the latkes warm in the oven (especially on a wire rack on top of a baking sheet if you have one) at 250F.
 However, they'll be crispiest eaten straight from the fryer.